 What is Fast Startup?

 This is a new model which is introduced with the latest version of Windows 10.
-It is a mode between the hibernate and shut down.
+It is a mode between hibernate and shut down.
 In the fast startup mode, your computer isn’t properly switched from all your previously used documents and operations.

-In this mode, your basic functions are saved over the hard drive before shutting down the computer system.
+In this mode, your basic functions are saved on the hard drive before shutting down the computer system.
 However, it is a partial hibernate mode as only your important files are saved on the hard drive whereas third-party apps like your music player, photo editor, etc., won’t save up on the hard drive before shutting down the system completely.
 With the help of fast startup mode, the boot time of the computer system can be improved.

 Turn On or Off Fast Startup in Windows 10